-Top: The Waal river dike at Beuningen during the 1993 flood (source: Rijkswaterstaat / Bart van Eyck).
-Bottom: Piping in the laboratory (source: Sam Rentmeester Fotografie with limited use due to copyrights) and in the field (Photo by Joost Pool).
+Figure 1 - Top: The Waal river dike at Beuningen during the 1993 flood (source: Rijkswaterstaat / Bart van Eyck).
+Bottom: Piping in the laboratory (source: Sam Rentmeester Fotografie with limited use due to copyrights) and the field (Photo by Joost Pool).

 Motivation and practical challenge

+It is of great societal importance to improve safety estimates to optimise investments.
 Current safety assessments result in unexpected high failure probabilities for some failure mechanisms, such as piping.
-This conservative estimates for the probability of failure may result in high costs for dike reinforcement projects in the Netherlands.
-To optimize investments, it is of great societal importance to improve safety estimates.
-In case of high water levels (top photo), including the flood duration in the analyses is one of the aspects that can contribute to lower assessed failure probabilities and more efficient reinforcements.
+These conservative estimates for the probability of failure may result in high costs for dike reinforcement projects in the Netherlands.
+In the case of high water levels (Figure 1, top photo), including the flood duration in the analyses is one of the aspects that can contribute to lower assessed failure probabilities and more efficient reinforcements.

-Related to piping, the failure occurs when water flowing through a sandy dike foundation erodes so much sand that it forms a small (mm size) channel or ‘pipe’ (innovative components figure).
+Related to piping, the dike failure starts when water flowing through a sandy dike foundation erodes so much sand that it forms a small (mm size) channel or ‘pipe’ (Figure 2, innovative components).
 Therefore, an important challenge is the interpretation of field observations during floods.
 For example, sand boils are the only visual manifestation of piping, but most do not result in a dike breach.
-A better understanding of the erosion process in the laboratory and the field (bottom photos) is important to estimate the likelihood of a dike breach during a flood to plan emergency responses.
+A better understanding of the erosion process in the laboratory and the field (Figure 1, bottom photos) is important to estimate the likelihood of a dike breach during a flood to plan emergency responses.

-Including time dependent information in dike safety assessments requires to understand the development of failure mechanisms such as piping at different levels over several flood events.
+Including time-dependent information in dike safety assessments requires understanding the development of failure mechanisms such as piping at different levels over several flood events.
 To do so, I use the following innovative components:

-- Better understanding of the development of the piping erosion process over time, using small scale and large scale experiments.
+- A better understanding of the development of the piping erosion process over time, using small scale and large scale experiments.